privateboss0/Secure_Tor_Ip_Changer/README.md

 7: Go to your Tor Browser/Firefox Browser and change the manual proxy to [ 127.0.0.1:9050 ] and SOCKSV5 from the network settings

 8: For Firefox over Tor users, ensure you check the " Proxy DNS when using SOCKS v5 " box

+This secure tor ip changer can be combined with a hardened firefox configuration using this link: https://github.com/privateboss0/Hardened_Firefox_Forte